publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schVI/m__us_usc_t7_s1738p.md

     (f) __Administration__

-        The Facility shall notify the Commodity Credit Corporation of purchasers and payors the President has determined to be eligible under subsection (c) of this section, and shall direct the corporation to carry out the sale, reduction, or cancellation of a qualified debt pursuant to this section.
+        The Facility shall notify the Commodity Credit Corporation of purchasers and payors the President has determined to be eligible under subsection (c), and shall direct the corporation to carry out the sale, reduction, or cancellation of a qualified debt pursuant to this section.
 The Commodity Credit Corporation shall make an adjustment in its accounts to reflect such sale, reduction, or cancellation.

     (g) __Appropriations requirement__